dodeeric/pdf2epubEX/README.md

 Caution:
 - if you chose png or jpg (bitmap formats), the vector images will be converted in bitmap images (rasterized)
-- if you chose svg (vector and bitmap format), the vector images will remain in vector format, but: a) you cannot chose the resolution of the bitmap images; b) the bitmap images will be included in the svg files; c) this format is not always correctly rendered by eBook readers; d) the generated epub file is not always passing the epub check.
+- if you chose svg (vector and bitmap format), the vector images will remain in vector format, but: a) you cannot chose the resolution of the bitmap images (it is the one from the PDF); b) the bitmap images will be included in the svg files; c) this format is not always correctly rendered by eBook readers; d) the generated epub file is not always passing the epub check.

 The ePub cover image will be made from the first page of the PDF file (png format).